Handoo464/000400-DynamoDBImmersionDay/content/2-LBED/2.3/2.3.1/_index.md

     echo "METADATA_AWS_REGION: $Region"
     echo "METADATA_AWS_ROLE: $Role"
     echo "METADATA_AWS_EXPIRATION: $Expiration"
     ```
+1. Run the credentials.sh script to retrieve and export credentials.
+These credentials will be used to sign API requests to the OpenSearch cluster.
+Note the leading "." before "./credentials.sh", this must be included to ensure that the exported credentials are available in the currently running shell.

+    ```bash
+    . ./credentials.sh
+    ```

 2. Next, export an environmental variable with the OpenSearch endpoint URL.
 This URL is listed in the CloudFormation Stack Outputs tab as "OSDomainEndpoint".
 This variable will be used in subsequent commands.